 As is the case for many, the past year for Ben has been one of reflection and re-evaluation.
 Taking into consideration the values they hold dear to them, Ben explains, "I truly want to spend my time doing, and what makes me happy," whether that is getting stuck into their personal practice or working on the editorial design, they really miss getting their teeth into.
 "I'm also playing around with the idea of starting my own practice, PATSY (named after my Grandma!)," Ben explains; a project that would be centred on creative experimentation and collaboration.
 "This is inspired by the time I would spend growing up at her kitchen table drawing, painting and finding my creative side," they explain, wanting to use PATSY as an opportunity to develop further and research their side projects.

-What Ben's studio could provide, which the industry so truly needs, is greater representation, using it as a platform to "collaborate with my peers, especially other Queer, Black or POC creatives," Ben tells us.
-"It tends to feel quite isolating an industry built for the Cis, White, Straight experience," they conclude, "so I'd like to direct my practice into fostering a new sense of community and celebrate our work."
+What Ben's studio could provide, which the industry so truly needs, is greater representation, using it as a platform to "collaborate with my peers, especially other queer, black or POC creatives," Ben tells us.
+"So I'd like to direct my practice into fostering a new sense of community and celebrate our work."